cl4rke/XVim/README.md

   XVim hasn't confirmed the compatibility with your Xcode, Version X.X Do you want to compile XVim with support Xcode Version X.X at your own risk?
   ```
-  Press y if you want to use XVim with your Xcode version (even it is not confirmed it works)
+  Press y if you want to use XVim with your Xcode version (even if it is not confirmed it works)

   3. Create `.xvimrc` as you need and restart your Xcode.